-- 1. The City shall permit, inspect and enforce the Building and Fire Codes as adopted by the City in Title 13 of the SeaTac Municipal Code. - 2.
-The City shall enforce the storm water requirements as described in Subsection 6.3.C. - 3.
+- 1. The City shall administer and enforce the Building and Fire Codes as adopted by the City in Title 13 of the SeaTac Municipal Code. - 2.
+The City shall administer and enforce the storm water requirements as described in Subsection 6.3.C. - 3.
 The City shall ensure that developments located on real property owned by the Port and developed by a third party are authorized by the Port before the City issues any permits. - 4.
-The Port shall administer and enforce critical area review as outlined in Chapter VI.
+The City shall administer and enforce critical area review as further outlined in Chapter VI, Section 6.2.